- What kind of sponsor licences are there?

 To meet the general eligibility criteria

-The answer lies within Appendix A. That is, if you are able to decipher it.
-In a closely fought contest for the most confusing and badly written Home Office immigration document, Appendix A to the sponsor guidance wins by a nose.
+The answer lies within Appendix A: supporting documents for sponsor licence application.
+That is, if you are able to decipher it.
+In a closely fought contest for the most confusing and badly written Home Office immigration guidance, Appendix A wins by a nose.

 To be fair, the Home Office has set itself a tough task.
 Instead of stepping back and assessing a sponsor’s credentials in the round, it expects employers of all different shapes and sizes to provide documents from a defined list to demonstrate their eligibility.
 Sponsors will need to accumulate at least four pieces of evidence from the Appendix A list to support their application.